|Femmes Fatales||Apr 30 2017|

 The striking cover model here goes by the name Lorrie Lewis, and inside you get burlesque dancer Sophie Rieu, who performed for years at the nightclub Le Sexy in Paris, legendary jazzman Charles Mingus, and many celebs such as Jane Fonda, Claudia Cardinale, Sharon Tate, and the Rolling Stones.
 There’s also a feature on the Dean Martin movie Murderer’s Row, with Ann-Margret doing a little dancing, and blonde stunner Camilla Sparv demonstrating how to properly rock a striped crop-top.
 We managed to put up more than forty scans, which makes this an ideal timewaster for a Monday.
 Enjoy.

-A long while ago we showed you a pulp cover that featured a painting of Sharon Tate.
+A long while ago we showed you a paperback cover that featured a painting of Sharon Tate.
 That book specifically used Tate both as cover art and interior subject matter.
 In contrast, the two figures above aren’t explicitly supposed to be Tate, but it just so happens that both unknown artists modeled their work from an on set photograph from her 1966 Dracula spoof The Fearless Vampire Killers.
 The photo was shot by Roman Polanski, who also directed the film.
 As you can see, it was used on John Dexter’s sleaze pulp Chuck-a-Lust, painted by Darrel Millsap, and on Paul Collins’s, aka Renato Carocci's giallo Ordine di uccidere, painted by Bendetto Caroselli.
 The former was published in 1967, and the latter in 1968.
 One year later, Tate was gone.

 We’ve seen this cover of National Bulletin all over the web, which is normally sufficient reason for us not to post something.
 But then we stumbled across the photo of Sharon Tate that was used to make the cover and it seemed like all the excuse we needed, so we’ve posted that image below.
 The Bulletin cover is from December 1968, just about nine months before Charles Manson orchestrated Tate’s murder, but the photo is undoubtedly a handout dating from earlier.
 We’re guessing mid-1968.
 We actually have an issue of National Bulletin we're going to share that has never been posted online, so keep an eye out for that.
 Meanwhile, click keyword “National Bulletin” below to see our other postings on this, er, interesting tabloid.